 - Constant updates to reflect changes in the equipment environment and operational processes

 - New algorithms to make sense of anomalies across the operational landscape, to identify problem patterns without getting bogged down by false alarms

-Key to achieving the potential of IoT?
+Key to achieving the potential of industrial IoT at scale?
 Collecting, transforming and analyzing the data fast enough to make the investment in the assets connected to IoT pay off.

 The CloudGeometry Solution

 To unlock the potential of modern enterprise asset management with IoT, CloudGeometry chose AWS as a cloud platform.
 The first reason was its global reach, thanks to multiple regions around the world that lets us receive and process data across from the US and East-Asia locations.
 AWS offers a broad portfolio of technology products and solutions, making it ideal for building scalable SaaS platforms.
 It combined agility with data processing power to ingest and analyze terabytes of daily input.